The Top 10 Best Ways How To Stop/Prevent Condensation In A Roof Tent

 Wipe With A Towel

-Use a towel to wipe down inside and outside the roof tent to help speed up the drying/airing out process.
+Use a towel to wipe down inside and outside the roof tent (preferably a microfibre towel) to help speed up the drying/airing out process.

 Use A Diesel/Propane Heater